Northern Cyprus travel guide: Discover the Turkish half

 While certainly not matching Greek Cyprus for nightlife, those in search of some after-hours action will find enough to satisfy them in the north.
 Some of Kyrenia's lively discos head outdoors in summer, relocating to nearby beaches to make the most of the balmy weather and the fresh air.
 A great experience!

 Hopefully this Northern Cyprus travel guide has convinced you to visit soon.
 A warm welcome, in every sense, awaits you.
-If a trip to Northern Cyprus sounds like your kind of holiday, check out Mercury Holidays and Direct Traveller* which all have deals to the area.
+If a trip to Northern Cyprus sounds like your kind of holiday, check out Mercury Holidays which offers deals to the area.

 More about Cyprus